The big guy distracts you so you won't watch the little guy...

-One of Us: Penn stated openly on Wait Wait Dont Tell Me's "Not My Job" round that he's a video game nerd.
-Imagine what it'd be like to chat about video games with him.
-The writers at Wired were surprised that he scored very highly on their geekery-quotient test - higher than even Stephen Hawking.
+One of Us: The writers at Wired were surprised that Penn scored very highly on their geekery-quotient test - higher than even Stephen Hawking.

 Only One Name: Teller.
 His parents gave him the usual number (he was born Raymond Joseph Teller), but he did actually change it at some point — all of his official documents, including his passport, identify him only as Teller.

 Overly Narrow Superlative: Inverted.
 Penn Jillette has said, "I'm not the best magician in the world — I'm not even the best magician at the Rio Hotel and Casino in Las Vegas, or the best magician in Penn & Teller."